dfrozensoft/prodefi-ring-contract/README.md

  * `LogMixerWithdraw` - Tokens have been withdrawn from a Ring, includes: Ring GUID, Tag, Token, Value
  * `LogMixerDead` - All tokens have been withdrawn from a Ring, includes: Ring GUID

-The [Orbital](https://github.com/clearmatics/orbital) tool can be used to create the necessary keys and to create and verify compatible ring signatures, for details see the [Orbital Integration Tests](test/orbital.js).
+The [Aploune](https://github.com/Prodefi/aploune) tool can be used to create the necessary keys and to create and verify compatible ring signatures, for details see the [Aploune Integration Tests](test/aploune.js).

 ## Caveats